nushell/nushell.github.io/commands/docs/alias.md

 title: alias
 categories: |
   core
-version: 0.76.0
+version: 0.76.1
 core: |
-  Alias a command (with optional flags) to a new name
+  Alias a command (with optional flags) to a new name.
 usage: |
-  Alias a command (with optional flags) to a new name
+  Alias a command (with optional flags) to a new name.
 ---

 # <code>{{ $frontmatter.title }}</code> for core